Skip to main content

 Ripley S.A.: newcomer publicly-traded department store chain in Chile.
 The company is controlled by the Calderón family who currently hold 51% of the stock.
 In addition, the company makes over $ 2 billion a year in sales.

-Coto C.I.C.S.A.: single largest domestic-based grocer in Argentina with over 100 grocery stores.
+Coto C.I.C.S.A.: important domestic-based grocer in Argentina with over 100 grocery stores.
 Similarly, the company owns and operates a handful of indoor malls in addition to other operations including a red meat wholesaler supplying restaurants along with a ranching business as well as a slaughterhouse and possession of 30 butcher shops.
 Moreover, the company remains private and makes more than $ 2 billion a year in sales.
 In addition, the company belongs in its entirety to prominent Argentine businessman Alfredo Coto.

 Corporación Favorita C.A.: publicly-traded national champion in Ecuador.
 The conglomerate comprises ownership and operation of indoor malls, a ranching business, meatpacking operations, baking operations and a diverse assortment of more than 200 stores between grocery stores, discount stores, home-improvement supply stores, furniture stores, gift shops, home appliance along with consumer electronic and computer stores.
 Moreover, the company reports close to $ 3 billion a year in sales and is controlled by prominent Ecuadorean entrepreneur Andrew Wright.